 Empathy is the ability to understand the emotions and situations that other people around you are experiencing.
 It’s a skill that can be practiced, as the more deeply you can understand the emotions, thoughts, and motivations of others, the better all of your relationships will be.

 An empath is a person who innately has this skill to a very high level, and they often have difficulty telling the difference between their own feelings and those of other people.
 Empaths are also called “highly sensitive” because they have a deep sense of others’ feelings.
 This means they can be phenomenal in a caretaker role, and tend to anticipate the needs of their friends and family without being asked.
 Unfortunately, many empaths don’t know how to “turn off” these senses, and that can be overwhelming.
-In the worst cases, an empath can be taken advantage of by those who lack empathy, such as narcissists, and can suffer with mental illnesses.
+In the worst cases, an empath can be taken advantage of by those who lack empathy, such as narcissists.

 Being an empath is a super power, because it lets you connect with others on a profound level.
 But this open connection must be protected for your own sanity and well-being.
 You’re about to learn five ways that you can protect yourself as an empath so you can separate your feelings from others and avoid getting stressed out by absorbing too much of others’ emotions.
 To protect yourself on a deeper level, join the Adept Initiative course, where you will find the tools you need to keep yourself safe and centered, as well as a community of like-minded students to share the journey.